-Another year, another gift guide.
+Christmas looms and gift buyers everywhere are looking for gift guides.
 Here’s how this one works: in the run up to Christmas we have drinks, and other things,* thrust upon us to review.
 They all claim to be the perfect Christmas gift for our readers.
 We duly sift through the emails and pick out the ones that sound the best, and then taste them just to make sure.
 Only the finest boozes then make it into this gift guide.

 As you can imagine, such rigorous drinking research takes time (we’re a conscious pair who don’t like to overshoot our recommended weekly booze units – at least not until Christmas actually arrives), so we update this list as we go.
-Keep returning to this page and you’ll see some ace new additions added on a regularish basis.
+And we will update it some more next Christmas.
+So keep returning to this page and you’ll see some ace new additions added on a regularish basis.

-We very much hope you like this year’s selection and it goes some way to helping to ease the burden of Christmas shopping.
-And when you’ve done, pick out something for yourself and relax – it has been a tough year, you deserve it.
+We very much hope you like this selection and it goes some way to helping to ease the burden of Christmas shopping.
+And when you’ve finished buying for other people, pick out something for yourself and relax – it has been a tough year, you deserve it.

 Merry Christmas everyone!

 ‘A bottle of gin’ has been one of the most popular booze gifts in recent years.
 In our experience, in order to make it a success, your recipient is likely to want something they’ve not come across before and they’ll definitely want something that’s good enough to brag about to their mates.